-Both sports exchanges such as Betfair and forecast platforms like PolyGram/Polymarket enable experienced traders to generate returns — yet they operate under different systems, cover distinct subject matter, and deliver contrasting interfaces.
-This guide breaks down the key distinctions for those trading at a professional level.
+Both sports trading platforms like Betfair and prediction markets such as PolyGram and Polymarket offer pathways for experienced traders to generate returns — yet they operate under distinct rule sets, cover different subject matter, and deliver contrasting interfaces.
+This breakdown examines the key distinctions relevant to those trading at a professional level.

 Betfair Exchange vs Polymarket CLOB